✓ Updated June 2026

 Frequently Asked Questions

-Is it worth getting a guided tour, or can I explore Pompeii on my own effectively?
+Is it worth getting a guided tour, or can I explore Pompeii on my own?

-While you can certainly wander on your own, I highly recommend a guided tour, especially your first time.
-The sheer scale of Pompeii can be overwhelming, and a good guide brings the ruins to life with stories and historical context you'd otherwise miss.
-Look for smaller, specialized tours that focus on specific aspects, or consider hiring a licensed guide at the entrance for a more personalized experience.
+While you can certainly wander on your own, I highly recommend a guided tour, especially for your first visit.
+A good guide brings the city to life, pointing out details you'd easily miss and explaining the history in a way that's far more engaging than a guidebook.
+Look for smaller, private tours for a more intimate experience.

-Are there any 'hidden gems' or lesser-known spots within Pompeii that most tourists overlook?
+Are there any 'hidden gems' or less-crowded areas within Pompeii that are particularly fascinating?

 How many days do you need in Pompeii, Italy?